stepnem/draft-ietf-dnsop-generalized-notify/draft-ietf-dnsop-generalized-notify.md

 {{!RFC1996}}, with the `qtype` field replaced as appropriate.

 To address the CDS/CDNSKEY dichotomy, the NOTIFY(CDS) message (with `qtype=CDS`) is defined to indicate any child-side changes pertaining to an upcoming update of DS records.
-Upon receipt of NOTIFY(CDS), the parent SHOULD initiate the same scan that would otherwise be triggered based on a timer.
+Upon receipt of NOTIFY(CDS), the recipient (the parent or a registrar) SHOULD initiate the same DNS lookups and verifications that would otherwise be triggered based on a timer.

-The CSYNC {{!RFC7477}} inefficiency may be similarly treated, with the child sending a NOTIFY(CSYNC) message (with `qtype=CSYNC`) to an address where the parent is listening to CSYNC notifications.
+The CSYNC {{!RFC7477}} inefficiency may be similarly treated, with the child sending a NOTIFY(CSYNC) message (with `qtype=CSYNC`) to an address where the parent (or a registrar) is listening to CSYNC notifications.

-In both cases the notification will speed up processing times by providing the parent with a hint that a particular child zone has published new CDS, CDNSKEY and/or CSYNC records.
+In both cases the notification will speed up processing times by providing the recipient with a hint that a particular child zone has published new CDS, CDNSKEY and/or CSYNC records.

 ## Endpoint Discovery